ill13/Notes/python_conda.md

 #### On Lambda:

-Lambda is basically a *one line function*
+Lambda is basically an *inline function*

 Effectively, these two exmaples do the same thing"